Behind The Wish - Whitney Williamson

 Make-A-Wish adds so much joy to my life.

-And every single time I leave the wish saying to myself, ‘What was I thinking?
-That was amazing!’
+But I drag myself out of bed and go to a wish reveal and every single time I leave the wish saying to myself, ‘What was I thinking?
+That was so much better than a sleep in!’

 Make-A-Wish helps build skills, opens doors

-I have got so many genuine, tangible benefits from volunteering for Make-A-Wish.
+I have received so many genuine, tangible benefits from volunteering for Make-A-Wish.

-I started when I was 21.
-I started a degree in communications and at the same time became the Communications Coordinator for my Branch.
+I started when I was 21 and at university doing a degree in communications.
+I quickly became Communications Coordinator for my Branch.

-I managed a Facebook page and other things, so I already had experience in communications when I was applying for jobs, thanks to Make-A-Wish.
-So that was really tangible, it was a step above all the other graduates I was competing against.
+I managed a Facebook page and had various public speaking engagements.
+That meant that when it came to applying for jobs after my degree, I already had experience in my field, thanks to Make-A-Wish.
+I was a step above all the other graduates leaving uni.

-Then I became Branch President, so at the age of 23 or whatever it was, I had management experience.
-I was managing a team of 50 volunteers.
-And if you think managing staff is hard, well you can’t fire volunteers!
+Soon after, I became my Branch President.
+At the ripe age of about 23, I had leadership and management experience.
+I was leading 50 volunteers.
+Some people might say that volunteer experience isn’t the same as paid work experience, but if you think managing staff is hard, well you can’t fire volunteers!

-But even more tangible than that, I met a fellow volunteer - who I am still very good friends with today - and she offered me an internship.
+But even more tangible than that, I met a fellow volunteer - who I am still very good friends with today - and she offered me an unpaid internship at her workplace.
+I went on to worked there for seven years, paid this time.
+This person, and that opportunity, has been instrumental in my career development.

-I don’t think I would be in this current job with this experience if it wasn’t for the opportunities Make-A-Wish has given me.
+I don’t think I would be in my current job if it wasn’t for the opportunities Make-A-Wish has given me.

 Wish joy felt by many

-All of these people feel the power of the wish to a different extent.
+All of these people feel the power of the wish.

 They say if you want something done, ask a busy person.